umich-its-networking/git-training/ex-protected-branch.md

 layout: page
 ---

 This exercise is set up for two people to do together.
 Find a partner, or proceed alone and play both roles.
 If working with a partner, you should both play the role of the submitter and then review your partner's merge request.
 It is very similar to the [Collaborative Branching and Merging]({{ "ex-branching-merging" | relative_url }}) exercise, but the workflow is modified slightly when the master branch is protected.
 A protected master branch prevents anyone (including the owner/maintainer) from pushing directly to it from a local repository.
 Instead, one must submit a merge request to be reviewed by a colleague.
+After the merge request is reviewed, the reviewer can accept the request by clicking the merge button in GitLab or they can provide comments for the submitter to address and resubmit.

 The players:
   - **Submitter**